milkbottledude/woodlands-jb_tracker/Documentation.md

             if model_ == 'lgb':
                 model = lgb.LGBMRegressor(
                     device = 'gpu',
-                    num_leaves = 33,
+                    num_leaves = 35,
                     n_estimators = 120
                 )
 ```

 ```
-lgb mae: 0.63504
+lgb mae: 0.63176
-lgb rmse: 1.07883
+lgb rmse: 1.10515
 ```

-Our second best mae and best mse so far.
+Our second best rmse and best mae so far.
 Lets try a slightly higher value, 129.
 What we are trying to do here is find the max n_estmator value we can get before overfitting occurs.

 ```
-lgb mae: 0.63592
+lgb mae: 0.63161
-lgb rmse: 1.07759
+lgb rmse: 1.10455
 ```

 Yummy.
 I just tested 131 out of curiousity and the loss started increasing, so I think this is the best we are going to get out of this hyperparameter.